-The Percent Daily Value (%DV) is listed on the food label for a variety of macronutrients, vitamins, and minerals.
-The %DV can be used to determine how a particular product meets an athlete's needs as well as to compare the nutrient content of two different products.
-For example, the DV for cholesterol is less than 300 milligrams.
 The %DV represents what percentage of the daily total is provided in one serving of a product.
 If the product provides 100 milligrams of cholesterol, the %DV will be 33%, because 100 is one-third of 300.
 The overall concept is that athletes can tally up the percentages of all foods consumed throughout the day and aim for a grand total of 100%, indicating that all needs have been met.
 However, the caveat is that the %DV is based on the needs of an individual following a 2000-calorie diet.
 Many athletes require substantially more than 2000 calories daily, and therefore obtaining 100% of all nutrients may not necessarily be adequate.
-The Daily Values footnote, listed on most Nutrition Facts panels, presents additional information for those following a 2500-calorie diet; however, even the 2500-calorie goals may not be enough for most athletes.
+The Daily Values footnote, listed on most current Nutrition Facts panels, presents additional information for those following a 2500-calorie diet; however, even the 2500-calorie goals may not be enough for most athletes.
 In general, athletes may find it easier to know their individual daily needs and evaluate a product based on their own goals versus the %DV goals.
-Tables 1.2 and 1.3 summarize the reference amounts used to develop the %DV for macronutrients and micronutrients.
+TABLES 1.2 and 1.3 summarize the reference